Support

 • Display Orientation - This option should only be used if your player operating system does not support changing the orientation as we recommend the adjustment on an operating system level instead..
 You have the option of portrait (Clockwise) and portrait (Counter-clockwise).

-• Website rendering engine - Our app comes with a pre-packaged Chromium engine and by default the websites are rendered using the prepackaged browser, however you can change this and use the system engine instead, then websites will be rendered using default browser that is configured as the webview engine in your Android device.
+• Website rendering engine - Our app comes with a pre-packaged Chromium engine and by default the websites are rendered using the prepackaged browser, however, you can change this and use the system engine instead, then websites will be rendered using the default browser that is configured as the webview engine in your Android device.
 The prepackaged browser works well for most users so there should not be a need to change it unless there are problems with specific website rendering.

 • UserAgent - UserAgent is a piece of text that browsers use to identify itself to the web server.
-Certain websites will render a mobile view if they detect Android userAgent, altough the site is displayed on a big screen.
+Certain websites will render a mobile view if they detect Android userAgent, although the site is displayed on a big screen.
 With this option you can work around this issue and spoof a desktop computer's UserAgent.
 The UserAgent lets you pick Default, Mobile, Desktop, or Custom.

 • Reload player every day at - It is good practice to clear the cache on the player once every 24 hours.
 Here you can set a time that is not inconvenient, for example at night when no one is watching your TVs.
 Rooted devices will be rebooted, unrooted devices will simply restart our app.